teuben/GBT-EDGE/README.md

 Still very preliminary, expect updates, here as well as in 3rd party code mentioned here.

-Example of use (in this directory):
+Example of use: (pick a directory):

-      cd /home/astro-util/projects/gbt-edge/GBT-EDGE-pipeline        # at GBO
+      cd /lma1/teuben/GBT-EDGE                                       # at UMD on lma cd /home/astro-util/projects/gbt-edge/GBT-EDGE-pipeline        # at GBO on e.g. fourier

       source edge.sh
       ./reduce.py NGC0001
       ./mmaps.py NGC0001